Long Island Addiction Treatment - Nassau County

 Suboxone, Sublocade, and Vivitrol for Medication-Assisted Treatment (MAT) in outpatient rehab Baldwin NY Nassau County | Integrity Treatment Partners

-Medically reviewed by Stuart Wasser, MD, Medical DirectorView Profile Editorial process
+Medically reviewed by Stuart Wasser, MD, Medical DirectorView Profile • Last reviewed: Editorial process

 Medication-Assisted Treatment (MAT)

-Our MAT & Drug Rehab Program in Nassau County combines FDA-approved medications (Suboxone, Sublocade, and Vivitrol) with behavioral therapy to treat the "Whole Patient"—stabilizing your body so you can do the work to heal your mind.
+Our MAT & Drug Rehab Program in Nassau County combines FDA-approved medications (Suboxone, Sublocade, and Vivitrol) with behavioral therapy to treat the whole person.
+We stabilize your body so you can focus on recovery.

-We prescribe and manage the latest medications to reduce cravings and withdrawal symptoms.
-Your treatment plan is customized by our board-certified medical director.
+Our experienced Suboxone doctors and Vivitrol doctors prescribe and manage the latest medications to reduce cravings and withdrawal symptoms.
+Your treatment plan is customized by our board-certified medical director right here in Nassau County, Long Island.

 Suboxone